WD40JS/Project-Resume/README.md

 Was only able to implement the last two.
 Next time I WILL accomplish the former.

+Updates 10-1
+Implemented challenges except contacts page as I have a mail.to function for emailing me directly.
+Streamlined design and constricted margins to space adequately.
+Added styling in-line due to difficulties with implementing inside of css file.

 CHALLENGES

 The cards didn't align no matter what I did so I'll do them again.
 I couldn't learn enough php in the timeframe allowed in order to impkement a working contacts page.
 I will do so and reinstitute it.

+Update 10-1
+Would like to implement styling inside of css file seperately for cleaner code.
+Would like to implement more direct links for projects.
+May add an about me as the first page in ordet to give incite before linking to projects.